Benefits of a VA Loan vs a Conventional Loan

 • Manufactured homes

-The VA loan program requires a home inspection and an appraisal to make sure that the home is structurally sound and that its value is compatible with the amount that you want to borrow.
-If a home has any obvious defects, such as a cracked foundation, you may need to get an additional inspection from a certified engineer in order to move ahead with the loan.
+The VA loan program requires an appraisal to make sure that the home is structurally sound and that its value is compatible with the amount that you want to borrow.
+If a home has any obvious defects, such as a cracked foundation, it may need to be addressed in order for you to move ahead with the loan.

 Borrower Fees

 A VA lender can also charge closing costs and borrowers must usually pay a VA funding fee as well.
 This fee is used to cover the costs of the VA loan program and it’s paid just once.
-The amount you pay for a VA loan funding fee depends on whether you’re a first time homebuyer or repeat buyer and how much money you put down, if any.
+The amount you pay for a VA loan funding fee depends on factors that can include whether you’re a first-time homebuyer or repeat buyer and how much money you put down, if any.

 Additional Requirements to Consider